Car electrical systems – Tools for electrical diagnosis

 Battery charger/maintainer:

 With most activities diagnosing an electrical problem, we need to have the contact on but the engine not running.
-The battery of the car is not designed to cope with this very long, and if you’ve been working on the car for half an hour, the battery will drain below what the ECM (or other) module finds acceptable.
-This will throw a code (or several codes), thus diluting your diagnosis process.
+This will easily pull between 10 and 20 amps, sometimes even more, from the battery.
+The battery of the car is not designed to cope with this for very long, and if you’ve been working on the car for half an hour, the battery will drain below what the ECM (or other) module finds acceptable.
+This will make the car a no-crank and throw a code (or more likely several codes), thus diluting your diagnosis process.
 Here’s where the battery maintainer comes in.

 In short, when we start working on the electrical system of a vehicle, we need to do two things:

-- verify the battery is charged (if not: charge it)
+• Verify the battery is charged (if not: charge it first)

-In short, before we begin, measure the voltage of the car with the engine on and off.
-Charge if low.
+So before we begin, check the voltage of the car with the engine on and off.
+Charge the battery if low.
 Then connect to a battery maintainer.
 Keep the maintainer hooked up during all of the work.

 Multimeter: